Great Leighs: History

 No church or priest was mentioned at Leighs in the Domesday Book, but it subsequently came to be administered as two parishes, Great Leighs and Little Leighs.
 Great Leigh's parish church of St Mary dates back to the late 12th century and has a distinctive round tower.

 St Mary's Church stands 1 mile south-east of the main part of the modern village of Great Leighs.
 The modern village was historically known as the hamlet of Chatley and stands on the old road (formerly the A131, now bypassed to the west) linking Chelmsford to Braintree.
 Whilst in the Domesday Book the whole of Leighs was listed in Chelmsford hundred, the hamlet of Chatley came to be part of the Witham hundred whereas the rest of Great Leighs parish remained in the Chelmsford hundred.

 The village has two public houses: the Castle Inn and the Dog and Partridge, both on Main Road.
 The Castle, formerly called the St Anne's Castle, has a long history.
 The current building dates from the early 19th century, but it was built on the site of a medieval hermitage known as St Anne's which served as a resting place for pilgrims on their way to and from the tomb of Thomas Becket at Canterbury.
 The old hermitage continued to serve as a hostelry after the pilgrimages ceased at the Reformation.

 In December 2009, a £730,000 project to renovate the Village Hall was completed.
-It was aided by money associated with a new housing development within the village, extensive fund raising and help from funding potatoes and Essex County Council.
+It was aided by money associated with a new housing development within the village, extensive fund raising and help from funding bodies and Essex County Council.

 The incumbent priest during the First World War, Andrew Clark, kept a voluminous diary of the war detailing activities, opinions and rumours in the village and nearby.
 An edited version of the diary was published in 1985 under the title Echoes of the Great War.

 In the 2014 BBC series Britain's Great War, Jeremy Paxman visited St Mary's Church, Great Leighs, and he described the early loss of Captain Alan Tritton and brothers Privates Richard (Dick) and Arthur Fitch.
 He spoke with their niece, Valerie Frost.